hmchen47/DataScience/Stats/ProbStatsPython/09-ContDist.md

   + when arrived, one person in line
   + while waiting, someone custs in front of you
   + at some point a clerk becomes available and starts serving the fist person
-  + before 1st person finished, other clerk starts sercing 2nd person
+  + before 1st person finished, other clerk starts serving 2nd person
   + if all 3 person served randomly, $\Pr(\text{you finish last}) = 1/3$
   + $\Pr(\text{you finish last now})?$
   + evaluation